apineiro/box-comments/README.md

 Please remember to replace these values: YOUR_AUTHORIZATION_CODE, YOUR_CLIENT_ID and YOUR_CLIENT_SECRET.

-**YOUR_AUTHORIZATION_CODE:** This one comes from the previous step.
+**1. YOUR_AUTHORIZATION_CODE:** This one comes from the previous step.

-**YOUR_CLIENT_ID:** Available accessing https://developer.box.com, creating a new app and copying this value from the configuration tab.
+**2. YOUR_CLIENT_ID:** Available accessing https://developer.box.com, creating a new app and copying this value from the configuration tab.

-**YOUR_CLIENT_SECRET:** Available accessing https://developer.box.com, creating a new app and copying this value from the configuration tab.
+**3. YOUR_CLIENT_SECRET:** Available accessing https://developer.box.com, creating a new app and copying this value from the configuration tab.

 ## Additional information before using this program